Ssscotttt/origami/README.md

 # Ziyuan's Origami Page

 Welcome to my origami gallery!
 Here, I've showcased some of my favourite origami creations.
-While I've folded these pieces, the designs are credited to their respective creators.
-I won't be providing the diagrams due to copyright issues.
+I've established this webpage to share pieces I've previously posted on a Chinese forum, making them accessible to a global audience beyond China.

 ## A Lazy Bear, based on Quentin Trollip's Grizzly Bear